The 100 Best Thrillers Ever Made

 Basic Instinct

 Sharon Stone is one of cinema's greatest femme fatales, and she sizzles in "Basic Instinct" as the seductive mystery novelist Catherine Tramell, whose rockstar lover is murdered with an ice pick, just like in one of her books.
 Is this a confession or an alibi?
 San Francisco homicide cop Nick Curran (Michael Douglas) catches the case and then feelings for Catherine, too.
-But there's a thin line between sex and murder, and as Catherine toys with Nick, bodies pile up.
+But there's a thin line between passion and murder, and as Catherine toys with Nick, bodies pile up.
 Screenwriter Joe Eszterhas' "Basic Instinct" script was written in 13 days and sold for a record $3 million.
-Director Paul Verhoeven then turned it into a modern-era Alfred Hitchcock-style neo-noir with way more sex and violence.
+Director Paul Verhoeven then turned it into a modern-era Alfred Hitchcock-style neo-noir with way more intercourse and violence.

 Starring: Sharon Stone, Michael Douglas, George Dzundza